imagov/keycloak/README.md

 Keycloak.installation_file = 'path/to/file.json'
 ```

 Allows you to set the location of installation file if you have one.
-If not set, it will default to `keycloak.json` in the root of your repository.
+If not set, it will default to `keycloak.json` in the `config` folder of your repository.
 In any case, it will use installation file only if it's present.

 ```ruby
 Keycloak.realm